 Download Full Text (1.7 MB)

-Petition and Affidavit By Curt Benedict arguing for overturn of denial of release of Richard Auras from Internment, 1946
+Petition and Affidavit By Curt Benedict for Release of Richard Auras from Internment, August 1946

 Letter from Richard Auras to Senator Langer Regarding Involvement with D.A.B., April 2, 1946

 Internment, Ellis Island, Eureka Lodge, Fort Lincoln Internment Camp, German, Germany, Fort Lincoln, Richard Auras, World War II, WWII

-Auras, Richard, "Letter from Richard Auras to Senator Langer and Attorney General Clark Requesting Six Month's "Parole" from Internment for the Purpose of Completing Chiropractic Course, 1946" (1946).
+Auras, Richard, "Letter from Richard Auras to Senator Langer and Attorney General Clark Requesting "Parole" from Internment to Complete Chiropractic Course, April 3, 1946" (1946).
 William Langer Papers.
 111.